 Our group classes are a fun and affordable way to learn dancing, so bring your dance shoes and a sense of humor while you learn and make lifelong friends!
-We offer six levels of classes throughout the week: Level 1 is for beginners while Level 6 is for the long-time hobbyist.
-We also have a new "Social Variety Class" which emphasizes small-space social dancing.
+We offer three levels of classes throughout the week: Beginner classes teach fundamentals and basic patterns for the newer dancer; Intermediate classes stress more intricate patterns and technique to make you look and feel great on the dance floor; Advanced classes are for the hobbiest who wants to take dancing to the highest level possible.

 We use the Dance Vision Syllabus for teaching our group classes so students can purchase videos as study aids.